AdobeDocs/journey-optimizer-learn.en/help/create-messages/in-app-messaging-for-campaigns.md

 ---
 # In-App messaging for Campaigns

 Understand what an in-app message is.
-Learn how to create, configure and publish in-app messages in Campaigns.
+Learn how to create, configure, and publish in-app messages in Campaigns.

 >[!VIDEO](https://video.tv.adobe.com/v/3410430?quality=12&learn=on)